Compatibility of semisimple local Langlands parameters with parahoric Satake parameters: Proof of the Main Theorem

 \subsection{Any weakly unramified character of any anisotropic-mod-center group}

 \

 This reduction follows from the argument we used several times.
 By the compatibility with parabolic induction (property (vi)), it suffices to consider the cuspidal support $(M,\chi)_G$ of $\pi$.
 Here $\chi$ is a weakly unramified charater of $M(F)$ \cite[\textsection 11.5]{Hai14}.
 Since $M$ is a minimal $F$-Levi subgroup of $G$, it is $F$-anisotropic mod center.
+Thus, it is enough to treat only the case when $G$ is an anisotropic-mod-center group and $\pi$ is a weakly unramified character.